Academic Diploma and Associate Degree Progression

 Selection of elective units within an Associate Degree should occur with reference to the Course Progressions detailed online in the relevant Course Structure — (see Southern Cross Courses) and with assistance from your Course Coordinator.

-Maximum credit for prior learning requires careful selection of units within the diploma or associate degree course structure.
+The maximum credit for prior learning requires careful selection of units within the diploma or associate degree course structure.

 Still have questions?
 Contact us.